xuf-95/xufei-wiki/content/index.md

 ![bg](images/nishaung.png)

 <p>I’m Xufei, a Big Data Developer with over three years of hands-on experience in the ever-evolving world of data.
-My journey began with a passion for understanding how massive datasets can drive business value, leading me to specialize in data processing, analysis, and optimization using tools like Apache Spark, Hadoop, and Kafka.
-I thrive in collaborative environments and enjoy solving complex problems to deliver high-quality solutions.
-Outside of coding, I enjoy staying active, exploring new technologies, and contributing to open-source projects.
-Also, you can see a breakdown of this website’s content by tags.</p>
+Welcome to Digital Archive.
+This is a space where I store my notes, ideas, insights, and connections I’ve made throughout my life.
+You can explore the various topics that interest me, learn from the content I’ve gathered, and see how everything is connected..</p>

+**There are multiple ways to navigate Digital Archive:**

+1. Use the search bar (top right) to search for any term, or press `ctrl+k` (`cmd+k` on Mac).
+2. Click on a note to explore its content, and follow the links and backlinks to dive deeper into related topics.
+3. Interact with the graph on the left of the page to visualize connections between notes, and click on any node to navigate directly to that note.
+4. Click on the Hashtags to explore the topics by tags.

+I welcome your feedback and encourage contributes to enhance the accuracy of my notes.

 ### Wiki Contents